 For those who have begun to explore the world of automated facility management, the task may seem a bit daunting; not just because of the number of vendors out there, but also because of the different options and formats available for potential buyers.
 As you may have already found out, there is much written on selecting the right CMMS software system for your business.
 Here I hope to simply the process by consolidating into three easy steps much of the information that is out there.
 This will help streamline how to approach your search and then guide you in making informed decisions.

 Determine CMMS feature requirements

-An important starting point in selecting a CMMS Software is being clear on what you need in a maintenance management system and how you plan to utilize it.
+An important starting point in selecting a CMMS Software is being clear on what you need in a maintenance management software and how you plan to utilize it.
 To make this determination, it is best to gather a team of maintenance staff to discuss the challenges associated with the maintenance approach currently in place and what is needed to overcome them.
 For example, some businesses struggle with managing work orders.
 In these cases, having an automated CMMS software system that makes it possible to access the system using mobile devices will be of benefit.
 For business that are a fast-growing, it is important to select a system that will accommodate a company’s growth potential by responding to increasing and changing business needs.
 Finally, consider your company’s resources and capabilities.
 This is especially important when choosing between cloud based and on site CMMS software formats.
 If your company does not have an in-house tech person who can maintain the system, it would be best to select a user friendly and maintenance free cloud based system.
 Because the success of CMMS software depends on appropriate and regular use, selecting a system that is easy to use will motivate maintenance staff in adopting it.
 To make sure that the solution you choose will be a good fit for your business, create a list of features you are looking for based on your needs and capabilities.